malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 ### HTML parser configuration

-How can the crawler know in which field of the schema store each information from a web page?
+How can the crawler know in which field of the schema store each information coming from a web page?
 This is the role of the `HTML parser`.

 Click on tab `Parser list` under the tab `Schema`.
 This pages lists every available parsers.
 Click on the `Edit` button of the line `HTML parser`.
 Then click on tab `Field mapping`.

 Here again you can see that lots of mapping are already configured.
-On the left of each line is an information that the parser extracts from the page, and then is the field of the schema in which this information must go.
+On the left of each line is an information the parser extracts from the page, and then is the field of the schema in which this information must go.

 ![Field mapping]({{ site.baseurl }}/assets/tutorial/4.parser_mapping.png)